Particular/docs.particular.net/samples/bridge/azure-service-bus-msmq-bridge/sample.md

 snippet: create-asb-endpoint-of-bridge

-To subscribe to an event published by MSMQ endpoint, Azure Service Bus endpoint must register the publishing endpoint using bridge endpoint method:
+To subscribe to an event published by the MSMQ endpoint, the Azure Service Bus endpoint must register the publishing endpoint:

 snippet: asb-subscribe-to-event-via-bridge